Erik2333/Resume_ErikBerglund/Personal Project/Side_Project.md

       <blockquote>
       <em>
         <p> - Make as much of the project in C++ as possible. </p>
-        <p> - Deepen my understanding of how Story and Music can be used to effect on tone and feeling of a game. </p>
+        <p> - Deepen my understanding of how Story and Music can be used enhance the tone and feeling of a game. </p>
-        <p> - Explore/Implument Inverse Kinematics for character and vehicles </p>
+        <p> - Explore/Implement Inverse Kinematics for character and vehicles </p>
       </em>
       </blockquote>
   </details>